Title: The Hugh Kaul Curator of Modern and Contemporary Art

 SPECIFIC DUTIES INCLUDE

-- Researching works in the painting, sculpture, video, and works on paper collections (in European art, from ca. 1905 on; in American art, from ca. 1945 on) and disseminating findings through publications, lectures, gallery talks, labels, web-based media, and other forms of communication.
+- Researching works of art in the permanent collection and disseminating findings through publications, lectures, gallery talks, labels, web-based media, and other forms of communication.

-- Working in partnership with other departments, conceives and implements the installation and interpretation of the Modern and Contemporary art permanent collection.
+- Working in partnership with other Museum departments to conceive and implement the installation and interpretation of modern and contemporary art in the permanent collection.

-- Developing and implementing ambitious and intellectually rigorous in-house and traveling exhibitions from the permanent collection; and bringing in significant exhibitions of Modern and Contemporary art from elsewhere.
+- Developing and implementing in-house and traveling exhibitions from the permanent collection; and bringing in significant exhibitions of modern and contemporary art from elsewhere.
 Works with the Development department to secure funding; with the Design department to determine gallery configuration and installation; and with the Education department to craft public programs and interpretive materials.

 - Working with fellow staff to ensure the highest quality of care and maintenance of the permanent collection.

-- The Curator of Modern and Contemporary art is responsible for cultivating and providing direction to two active collection support groups: the Collectors Circle, with 90+ members, and the Photography Guild, which comprises ca. 50 members.
-These groups are devoted to the continued growth and development of the Museum’s collection, and to educating its members about Contemporary art in general, and the Museum’s collection specifically.
+- The Curator of Modern and Contemporary Art is responsible for cultivating and providing direction to an active collection support group, the Collectors’ Circle for Contemporary Art, with 90+ members.
+This group is devoted to the continued growth and development of the Museum’s permanent collection, and to educating its members about contemporary art in general, and the Museum’s collection specifically.

 - Participating in professional organizations and other opportunities that arise for professional development and to raise the profile of the Birmingham Museum of Art.